 API versions being retired for Azure API Management

-From now until 30 September 2023, you can continue to use the templates, tools and programs without effect.
+From now through 30 September 2023, you can continue to use the templates, tools, and programs without impact.
 You can transition to API version 2021-08-01 or later at any point prior to 30 September 2023.

 Help and Support